 GNU Free Documentation Licensehttp://en.wikipedia.org/wiki/Tokelau

-Number of bird species: 29(Of which five are vagrants and one an introduction)
+Number of bird species: 29(As at April 2020 - of which five are vagrants and one an introduction)

 iGoTerra ChecklistiGoTerra ChecklistFatbirder Associate iGoTerra offers the most comprehensive and up to date birds lists on the web